Best Sleep Monitor Reviewed & Rated

 The Best Sleep Monitor

-The UP3 tracker uses multi sensor technology to capture both your resting heart rate and you passive heart rate.
-Resting heart rate is measured once per day, while passive heart rate is measured throughout the course of the day, when you body is still.
+The JawBone UP3 tracker uses multi-sensor technology to capture both your resting heart rate and your passive heart rate.
+Resting heart rate is measured once per day, while a passive heart rate is measured throughout the course of the day when your body is still.

 The device uses a lot of sensors to track your sleep activity, including heart rate, body temperature, and accelerometer to give you high accuracy readings.
 To start sleep tracking, you can either use the app or just tap on the band a couple of times.
 The device will vibrate and glow the blue moon icon when you are in sleep mode.

-The JawBone UP3 will detect you four main stages of sleep: wake, light sleep, deep sleep and REM.
+The JawBone UP3 best sleep monitor will detect you four main stages of sleep: wake, light sleep, deep sleep, and REM.
 The device will also automatically track your resting heart rate moments after waking up.
 This is regarded as the purest and most consistent signal of your heart health.
 The summary screen of all of your sleep analytics is very detailed and easy to follow.

-The UP3 also features a smart alarm.
-In the app you are able to set an alarm time and a smart sleep window.
+The UP3 best sleep monitor also features a smart alarm.
+In the app, you are able to set an alarm time and a smart sleep window.
 This will identify the best moment of the sleep cycle to wake you up.
 It will gently and silently vibrate on your wrist at that time.
 The silent buzzing won’t wake up your partner as a noisy alarm would.

 Another useful feature of the UP3 is the idle alert feature.
 If you have been sitting at your desk for too long without movement, the device will give you a gentle buzz to get moving again.
 The UP3 syncs wirelessly over Bluetooth 4.0.
 It is water resistant against sweat and rain (you can even wear it in the shower).
-The design is very clean, being minimal and light weight.
+The design of this best sleep monitor is very clean, being minimal and lightweight.
 It doesn’t have a screen to tell you the time or how many steps you have traveled, but that adds to the simplistic, minimalistic look and feel of the UP3.

 Overall, the UP3 is a very durable device with accurate tracking and lots of features.